-1. Effective July 1, 2012, and in accordance with this paragraph and all other provisions of this Section, each new employee's verified prior years of public and/or private school successful teaching experience not to exceed 25 years, will be recognized by the District as provided herein with the understanding that the District will continue to treat teaching experience out-ofthe-District the same as teaching experience in-the-District.
+- 1. Effective July 1, 2012, and in accordance with this paragraph and all other provisions of this Section, each new employee's verified prior years of public and/or private school successful teaching experience not to exceed 25 years, will be recognized by the District as provided herein with the understanding that the District will continue to treat teaching experience out-of-the-District the same as teaching experience in-the-District.
 Such treatment will disallow a new employee with years successful experience out-of-the-District from receiving a greater annual base salary than a teacher who is already a teacher in the District with the same number of years of successful in-the-District experience.
 Instructional personnel employed pursuant to Fla.
 Stat. §121.091(9)(b)(c)3 (i.e. employed or re-employed retired personnel from Florida or elsewhere) are exempt from these provisions and notwithstanding this Section will be paid a salary equal to the Step 7 Salary on the Step Salary Schedule upon their employment with the District.
 Full-time experience is defined as working for pay for more than one-half of the number of contract days in a school year during the term of each year of previous public and/or private teaching.
 Employees must submit verification within ninety (90) days of the beginning date of regular paid employment with the District in order to receive experience credit.
 If any employee has extenuating circumstances that justifies the failure to submit verification within the allotted time, the employee may appeal to the Chief of Human Resources.
 The decision of the Chief of Human Resources shall be final.
 If the employee does not submit the form after the ninety (90) days of the beginning of employment or if his/her appeal to the Chief of Human Resources is not sustained, the employee may submit the form after the ninety (90) days and receive credit in subsequent school years.
-Verification shall be submitted on a form provided by the District.
+Verification shall be submitted on a form provided by the District. - a.
+Public School Teaching Experience - (1) Teaching experience in Florida provided that the experience is earned with a minimum of a Bachelor's Degree, including prior District experience; - (2) Teaching experience for public school teaching outside the State of Florida, but within the United States provided that the experience is earned with a minimum of a Bachelor's Degree; - (3) Out-of-state experience which shall include special state/federal schools, state/federal colleges/junior colleges of the United States and its possessions (Puerto Rico, Canal Zone, Virgin Islands, Guam, America Samoa, Wake and Midway Islands, trusteeships and American dependent schools under the Department of Defense/Department of State.
+Once verified, experience credit may not be revoked.
+The exception to these conditions shall be the classification of employees listed in paragraph 2 below and in Appendix A 2, 3, 4 and 5 of this Agreement.
+Additions or deletions to this list must be made by mutual agreement of the Parties.
+For the Association, the Board of Directors is authorized to agree to such additions or deletions.